codemang/Dotfiles/README.md

 **Config**
 https://www.keybits.net/post/automatically-use-correct-ssh-key-for-remote-git-repo/

-2) In order to push dotfiles in the future you need to switch the remote to the SSH version
+1) In order to push dotfiles in the future you need to switch the remote to the SSH version

 ```
 $ git remote set-url origin git@github.com:codemang/Dotfiles.git
 ```

-2) Change the keyboard key repeat and key repeat delay speeds
+1) Change the keyboard key repeat and key repeat delay speeds

-3) Remap caps lock to control
+1) Remap caps lock to control

 https://stackoverflow.com/questions/127591/using-caps-lock-as-esc-in-mac-os-x/40254864#40254864

-4) Open spectacle manually and give it the permissions it needs.
+1) Open spectacle manually and give it the permissions it needs.

-5) Change background image folder to the `desktop-images` folder
+1) Go to System Preferences => Keyboard => Shortcuts => Spotlight, and disable

+1) Open alfred and change hotkey to cmd + space

-6) Configure Finder to include these favorites
+1) Configure Finder to include these favorites
 * Home Directory
 * Screenshots
 * Personal directory

-7) Set iterm to load its preferences from the Dotfiles repo
+1) Set iterm to load its preferences from the Dotfiles repo

 Requirements/Dependencies
 -----------